sylvainchan/coqui-ai-Trainer/CONTRIBUTING.md

 8. Run the tests to see how your updates work with the rest of the project.
 You can repeat this step multiple times as you implement your changes to make sure you are on the right direction.

     ```bash
-    $ make test  # stop at the first error
+    make test  # stop at the first error
-    $ make test_all  # run all the tests, report all the errors
+    make test_all  # run all the tests, report all the errors
     ```

 9. Format your code.
 We use ```ruff``` for code formatting.

     ```bash
-    $ make style
+    make style
     ```

 10. Run the linter and correct the issues raised.
 We use ```ruff``` for linting.
     It helps to enforce a coding standard, offers simple refactoring suggestions.
+The formatter and linter are also run automatically via pre-commit.

     ```bash
-    $ make lint
+    make lint
     ```

 11. When things are good, add new files and commit your changes.

     ```bash
-    $ git add my_file1.py my_file2.py ...
+    git add my_file1.py my_file2.py ...
-    $ git commit
+    git commit
     ```

     It's a good practice to regularly sync your local copy of the project with the upstream code to keep up with the recent updates.

     ```bash
-    $ git fetch upstream
+    git fetch upstream
-    $ git rebase upstream/main
+    git rebase upstream/main
     ```

 12. Send a PR to ```main``` branch.